 New Disorder is a five-piece band based in Rome, Italy, which incorporates rock, metal and alternative music.
 The act was founded in April 2009.
 The Total Brain Format demo was issued in 2011.
 The band began playing live in 2012 and issued an album called Dissociety through Revalve in 2013.
 The band fell apart at this time and the guitarists and rhythm section abandoned the unit.
 Nonetheless, with a new line-up in tow Francesco Lattes began playing live again and signed with Agoge.
 The debut was partly rerecorded and subsequently reissued the sophomore album as Deception in 2017.
 The band toured Ukraine in the autumn of 2017.
+The band was on Art Gates Records in 2019 and released an album called Mind Pollution on March 15th.
+The first single and video extracted from the album was the self-titled track Mind Pollution, which was directed by Paul Sciò.

 NEW DISORDER - STRAIGHT TO THE PAIN - AGOGE